Metro Exodus: Sam's Story

 After the Spartan Order settles in Lake Baikal, one of the Spartans, former Marine Security Guard Samuel "Sam" Taylor, decides to return to his home in San Diego to see if his father survived the nuclear war.
 Sam travels to the port city of Vladivostok where he meets Captain Eduard "Ed" Baranov.
-Baranov directs Sam to an intact nuclear submarine named Mayflower, which can take Sam back to the United States.
-Sam and Ed are separated by a mutant attack and Sam is apprehended by men working for Tom, a fellow American.
-Tom says he was an arms dealer who was stranded in Russia after the nuclear attacks, and asks Sam to find Ed, who is the only person who knows how to refuel the Mayflower.
-Ed does not trust Tom's intentions with Mayflower, especially because it is still armed with nuclear missiles and his crew is missing, but Sam persuades Ed to negotiate a deal with Tom.
-Sam and Ed travel to a nearby abandoned naval base to recover the fuel rods needed to power Mayflower.
-Ed, who is still mistrustful of Tom, asks Sam to sabotage Mayflower, even if it means sacrificing his chance to return home.
-Tom's lieutenant Klim betrays him and attacks Mayflower, forcing Sam, Ed, and Tom to work together.
-Sam kills Klim and Mayflower sets sail from the port.
-Sam can choose whether to sabotage Mayflower or leave it intact.
+Baranov directs Sam to an intact nuclear submarine named the Mayflower, which can take Sam back to the United States.
+Sam is captured and brought to Tom, a fellow American.
+Tom says he was an arms dealer left stranded in Russia after the nuclear attacks, and asks Sam to find Ed, who is the only person who knows how to refuel the Mayflower.
+Ed does not trust Tom's intentions with the Mayflower, especially because it is still armed with nuclear missiles and his crew is missing, but Sam persuades Ed to negotiate a deal with Tom.
+Sam and Ed travel to a nearby abandoned naval base to recover the fuel rods needed to power the Mayflower.
+Ed, who is still mistrustful of Tom, asks Sam to sabotage the submarine, even if it means sacrificing his chance to return home.
+Tom's lieutenant Klim betrays him and attacks the Mayflower, forcing Sam, Ed, and Tom to work together.
+Sam kills Klim and the Mayflower sets sail from the port.
+Sam can choose whether to sabotage the Mayflower or leave it intact.

-If Sam does not sabotage Mayflower, Tom takes him to San Diego as promised with the firepower of Mayflower at his command.
-If Sam sabotages Mayflower, the submarine explodes and sinks, killing both Ed and Tom.
-Sam remains in Vladivostok but is happy knowing nobody can use the nuclear weapons Mayflower was carrying and resolves to find another way to return home.
+If Sam does not sabotage the Mayflower, Tom takes him to San Diego as promised with the firepower of the vessel at his command.
+If Sam sabotages the Mayflower, it explodes and sinks, killing both Ed and Tom.
+Sam remains in Vladivostok but is happy knowing nobody can use the nuclear weapons the Mayflower was carrying and resolves to find another way to return home.